Close Menu

 During our time in business, we have seen the Social Security Administration change their rules.
 Over time, it has become more difficult to win Social Security cases, even if you have acute leukemia.
 It is harder to obtain the medical evidence your need to prove that you meet SSA’s listing.
 Find out what you need from your doctor in order to win benefits.
 Additionally, those who come to the hearing without an attorney are not usually successful in winning benefits.

 If you have any type of cancer, then you know you are not going to be able to work for more than 12 months.
-Therefore, you need to apply for SSDI benefits.
+Therefore, you need to apply for SSD benefits.
 You need to do so right away.
 Don’t wait.
 Apply for benefits even if you think you might go back to work.
-If you do go back to work, then you can always tell the SSA you no longer need to pursue your application for benefits.
+If you do go back to work, then you can always tell the SSA you no longer need to pursue your application.

-Meanwhile, if you don’t go back to work, you have started the application process.
+Meanwhile, if you don’t go back to work, then you have started the application process.
+Start now.
+Because it can take up to two years to go through the five step SSA review process.
 SSDI benefits and SSI benefits are available to you if you start an application on the Social Security website.

 HIRE OUR LAW FIRM WITH NO MONEY UPFRONT